Charles Binipom Bintin: Politics

-Charles Binipom Bintim is married with three children and is being identified as a Christian.

 Career

 Charles Binipom Bintim worked with Ghana Education Service as a Tutor in Evangelical Presbyterian Secondary School in the year 1999 to 2001.
 He was the District Chief Executive for Saboba-Chereponi District in the 2001 to 2003.
 He was the Deputy Minister for Northern Region in the year 2003 to 2005 and the Member of Parliament for Saboba Constituency in the year 2005 to 2009.
 He was also the Minister for Local Government in the year 2005 to 2009.